CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Monitoring/Monitor-Interface-Administrative-State-and-Physical-State-on-Cumulus-Linux.md

 Cumulus Linux provides a link state log, that outputs to `/var/log/linkstate`, and provides concise records of all physical and logical network link state changes.
 In particular, the output shows up/down changes, for both physical and admin links.

-This log has been added as link state changes occur far less often than other logged events, and a separate log ensures link state changes are recorded for a longer period of time, as the information will not be rotated out with the rest of `syslog`.
+This log exists because link state changes occur far less often than other logged events, and a separate log ensures the recording of link state changes for a longer period of time, as the information does not rotate out with the rest of `syslog`.

     cumulus@leaf01:mgmt-vrf:~$ sudo tail /var/log/linkstate
     2017-05-22T11:21:07.085595-04:00 leaf01 switchd[19517]: sync_base.c:596 swp51: ifindex 54, admin down